 Students are required to adhere to all payment deadlines and will be dismissed from their program of study if these deadlines are not met.
-The Workforce Investment Act and Veterans Affairs have approved all six trade programs at Bristol TEC.
+The Workforce Investment Act and Veterans Affairs have approved all six trade programs at Bristol TEC and both Aviation Programs.
 Please direct any questions you may have regarding financial assistance to our business manager and/or school counselor.